hazelcast/hazelcast-jet-reference-manual/docs/070_Sources_And_Sinks/02_Implementing_Custom_Sources_and_Sinks/01_Example_-_Distributed_Integer_Generator.md

 Since we are using the default parallelism setting on this vertex, several instances of the source processor were created, all of which generated the same sequence of values.
-Generally we'll want the ability to parallelize the source vertex, so we have to make each processor emit only a slice of the total data set.
+Generally we want the ability to parallelize the source vertex, so we have to make each processor emit only a slice of the total data set.

-So far we've used the simplest approach to creating processors: a `Supplier<Processor>` function that keeps returning equal instances of processors.
-Now we'll step up to Jet's custom interface that gives us the ability to provide a list of separately configured processors:
+So far we've used the simplest approach to creating processors: a `DistributeSupplier<Processor>` function that keeps returning equal instances of processors.
+Now we'll step up to Jet's custom interface that gives us the ability to provide a list of separately configured
-`ProcessorSupplier` and its method `get(int processorCount)`.
+processors: `ProcessorSupplier` and its method `get(int processorCount)`.

 First we must decide on a partitioning policy: what subset will each processor emit.
 In our simple example we can use a simple policy: we'll